Rathdown School: Rathdown today

-Rathdown has pupils from Pre-School age (3 years) to Leaving Certificate level (18 years) and offers a broad range of academic subjects in small class groups.
-Rathdown provides seven day boarding for girls aged 10 – 18 years old and allows the boarders the option of returning home at weekends or remaining at the school to avail of the weekend activities.
+Rathdown has pupils from pre-school age (3 years) to Leaving Certificate level (up to around 18 years) and offers a broad range of academic subjects in small class groups.
+Rathdown provides seven-day boarding for pupils aged 10 – 18 years old and allows the boarders the option of returning home at weekends or remaining at the school to avail of the weekend activities.
 The school also runs a dedicated international programme for overseas students and short-term boarding options for day pupils.
 Rathdown is the only school in Ireland that uses a methodology called Mind Lab to develop thinking abilities and life skills through strategy games.
 Rathdown was the first school in Ireland where pupils used iPads in class.

-In 2022 the school announced that it would be becoming co-educational, and would accept boys into the junior school from September 2022, and into the senior school from September 2023.
+In 2022 the school announced that it would be becoming co-educational, and would accept boys into the junior school from September 2022, and into the senior school from September 2023, and these changes proceeded on schedule, with around one third of first years in 2023 being boys.

+Governance

+The school is owned by a charitable trust, Rathdown School Trust, which is led by a board of governors (who are also the charity's trustees).
+Its operations are overseen by a board of management, composed of four governors, two parents and two teachers, with the school head attending.
+Both boards delegate day-to-day leadership to the head of school.